The ketogenic diet is high in fat, moderate in protein, and low in carbs. People on the diet typically get

 A ketogenic diet causes your body to rely on fat for energy rather than carbs.

-A ketogenic diet fools your body into “starvation mode,” causing it to burn off fat rather than carbohydrates.
-Glucose is the body’s preferred fuel, but when you restrict your intake of carbohydrates, a change in metabolism occurs.
-Your liver starts producing “ketones,” which appear to protect the cells of the nervous system—the site of damage in MS.
+Glucose is the body’s preferred fuel, but a change in metabolism occurs when you restrict your carb intake.
+Your liver starts producing molecules called ketone bodies, which appear to protect the cells of the nervous system — the site of damage in MS.

 - The ketogenic diet has antioxidant and anti-inflammatory qualities.

 - It protects against various forms of cell death.

 - Ketones act as an alternative energy source during metabolic stress.

 reduces the toxic effectsof the amino acid glutamate.
 High levels of glutamate are associated with demyelination, a type of nerve damage, and disease activity or relapse in people with MS.

 The neuroprotective qualities of the ketogenic diet may be especially desirable for people with a neurological disorder like MS.